Payments & Rates

 Insurance

-I am not paneled with any insurance provider and do not directly bill insurance for counseling services.
-However, many insurance companies will provide some reimbursement directly to you upon receiving an invoice (sometimes called a superbill), which I can provide to you as needed.
+I am not paneled with insurance providers and do not directly bill insurance for counseling services.
+However, if you have out-of-network benefits many insurance companies will provide some reimbursement directly to you upon receiving an invoice (sometimes called a superbill), which I can provide to you as needed.

 Cancellation Policy